stehrn/tradebook/README.md

 #### How to classify an instrument type
 Consistent and accurate classification of an instrument is vital to selection of the correct pricing model, and therefore accurate risk.
 It sounds simple, but different systems will have different views and complexities arise as products evolve and start to have different variants driven by arbitrary product attributes set in the booking systems.

-#### How are market data dependencies defined and resolved
+#### How are market data dependencies identified, resolved, and loaded
-Market data dependencies define the data needed to price something for a given model. e.g. for our equity cash, we'll need at least the security object, current/spot price, dividends schedule, and yield curve (for discounting).
+Market data dependencies define the data needed to price something for a given model. e.g. for equity cash we defined the security object, current/spot price, dividends schedule, and yield curve (for discounting).
 Logic to identify and load market data dependencies will require both product and pricing model attributes.
 It may be rules or template based (not in code) and ideally a consistent approach applied for all instrument types.

-Resolution involves loading the actual data from product and market data providers (typically an external group within the bank) - co-ordinates must be constructed to load data of the correct type and variant and for the specified valuation date.
+Resolution involves identifying the actual data to load from product and market data providers (typically an external group within the bank) for a given product and model.
+Co-ordinates must be constructed to load data of the correct type and variant and for the specified valuation date.
 This is often a matching exercise, matching `function(pricing model, instrument type)` to a particular type of market data either sourced externally (e.g. Reuters) or saved down internally by the desk strats.
 Ideally the end point is a type of `URI` - a simple, easy to understand string that can be passed to the data provider.

 Loading all of this data can take time, especially if pricing the whole book, whilst once loaded it often has to be transformed and manipulated into a state the pricing code accepts.
 Unless the data is directly linked to the security (e.g. dividends), it may well be shared across different instruments - yield or funding curves on same ccy are a good example, so intelligent caching and data re-use can help reduce load times.